zilet/finder-open-in-path/README.md

 And here is how to install these sweeties:

-* Get the code
+* Get the zips from dist folder
-* Select apps you want and move application files to your Applications folder (e.g. /Applications)
+* Unpack and select apps you want and move application files to your Applications folder (e.g. /Applications)
 * Then pick up the application icon and drag it to finders toolbar
 * There you go.. all set up.. enjoy!